Rotaerk/haskellTutorial/Chapter2.md

 [Back](Chapter1.md) / [Top](README.md) / [Next](Chapter3.md)

-Chapter 2 - Imperative Programming
+Chapter 2 - Procedural Programming
 ==================================

 In a command-line shell, create a new folder for the code you will write in this chapter, and